-- Delivered a Total Shareholder Return of [] percent for the year ended December 2023 - · Returned a total of \$[] million to shareholders, through a combination of share repurchases and dividend payments - Generated \$[xyz]M in operating cash flow driven by strong inventory working capital management, including a \$[xyz]M decrease in inventory levels compared to the year ended December 2022 - Revenues [increased/decreased] [] percent ( percent in constant currency) to \$[xyx] million compared to the year ended December 2022, market share gains in US wholesale and direct-to-consumer were offset by macro headwinds in international and XYZ - Reported diluted earnings per share was \$[] compared to \$[] for the year ended December 2022.
-Adjusted diluted earnings per share(a) was \$[] compared to \$[] for the year ended December 2022 - a.
+- Delivered a Total Shareholder Return of 63 percent for the year ended December 2023 - Returned a total of \$139 million to shareholders, through a combination of share repurchases and dividend payments - Generated \$357 million in operating cash flow driven by strong inventory working capital management, including a \$96 million decrease in inventory levels compared to the year ended December 2022 - Revenues decreased 1 percent (-1 percent in constant currency) compared to the year ended December 2022.
+Declines in the wholesale channel were partially offset by growth in the direct-to-consumer channel - Reported diluted earnings per share was \$4.06 compared to \$4.31 for the year ended December 2022.
+Adjusted diluted earnings per share^(a) was \$4.26 compared to \$4.49 for the year ended December 2022 - a.
 Non-GAAP Financial Information: The financial information above has been presented on a GAAP basis and on an adjusted basis.
 These adjusted presentations are non-GAAP measures.
 See "Appendix B-Reconciliation of Adjusted Financial Measures" at the end of this document.